alexharv074/aws_exam_notes/developer/lambda_notes.md

 ### Stage variables

 Stage variables are name-value pairs that you can define as configuration attributes associated with a deployment stage of an API.
 They act like environment variables and can be used in your API setup and mapping templates.

+### CORS for API Gateway

+When your API's resources receive requests from a domain other than the API's own domain, you must enable cross-origin resource sharing (CORS) for selected methods on the resource.
+This amounts to having your API respond to the OPTIONS preflight request with at least the following CORS-required response headers:

+- Access-Control-Allow-Methods
+- Access-Control-Allow-Headers
+- Access-Control-Allow-Origin